Muzammil-Shaikh-69/e-com-project/README.md

 # 🛍️ MyShop – Modern E-Commerce Website

-MyShop is a full-featured e-commerce web application built using the **MERN stack** (MongoDB, Express, React, Node.js) with **Firebase Authentication**.
+MyShop is a full-featured e-commerce web application built using the **React** with **Firebase Authentication**.
 The platform supports user registration, secure login, product browsing, cart management, and a complete checkout flow.

 ## 🚀 Features